sguox002/leetcode/leetcode-all.md

 <<-384	Shuffle an Array    		53.5%	Medium	->>
 <<-383	Ransom Note    		53.2%	Easy	->>
 <<-382	Linked List Random Node    		52.4%	Medium	->>
+reservoir sampling:
+Choose k entries from n numbers.
+Make sure each number is selected with the probability of k/n Basic idea:
+Choose 1, 2, 3, ..., k first and put them into the reservoir.
+For k+1, pick it with a probability of k/(k+1), and randomly replace a number in the reservoir.
+For k+i, pick it with a probability of k/(k+i), and randomly replace a number in the reservoir.
+Repeat until k+i reaches n
+Proof:
+For k+i, the probability that it is selected and will replace a number in the reservoir is k/(k+i) For a number in the reservoir before (let's say X), the probability that it keeps staying in the reservoir is P(X was in the reservoir last time) × P(X is not replaced by k+i) = P(X was in the reservoir last time) × (1 - P(k+i is selected and replaces X)) = k/(k+i-1) × （1 - k/(k+i) × 1/k）
+= k/(k+i)
+When k+i reaches n, the probability of each number staying in the reservoir is k/n Example
+Choose 3 numbers from [111, 222, 333, 444].
+Make sure each number is selected with a probability of 3/4
+First, choose [111, 222, 333] as the initial reservior
+Then choose 444 with a probability of 3/4
+For 111, it stays with a probability of
+P(444 is not selected) + P(444 is selected but it replaces 222 or 333)
+= 1/4 + 3/4*2/3
+= 3/4
+The same case with 222 and 333
+Now all the numbers have the probability of 3/4 to be picked Similar problem: 398

 <<-381	Insert Delete GetRandom O(1) - Duplicates allowed    		34.6%	Hard	->>
 <<-380	Insert Delete GetRandom O(1)    		48.2%	Medium	->>
 <<-379	Design Phone Directory    		47.4%	Medium	->>